Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Narvar homepage

 Narvar is a post-purchase experience platform that helps retailers streamline tracking, notifications, and returns while offering flexible delivery and pickup options.
-It’s commonly evaluated by teams that want to improve customer-facing communication and reduce support load without changing their core logistics engine.
+It is not a routing or dispatch tool—it complements existing logistics engines by improving the customer-facing communication layer.

 Common Challenges Narvar Resolves

-• Limited control over customer communication during delivery by centralizing updates in branded tracking pages.
+• Limited control over customer communication during delivery—centralizes updates in branded tracking pages

-• High customer-service volume around order status through automated alerts and proactive exception notifications.
+• High customer-service volume around order status—automated alerts and proactive exception notifications

-• Inefficient or manual returns workflows via Narvar’s guided, self-service returns experience.
+• Inefficient or manual returns workflows—Narvar’s guided, self-service returns experience reduces friction

-• Not designed for routing, dispatch, or real-time operations.
+• Not designed for routing, dispatch, or real-time operations—requires a separate logistics engine

-Retailers and D2C brands are aiming to strengthen post-purchase engagement, primarily by reducing support tickets, improving customer satisfaction, and offering a more modern returns experience.
+Retailers and D2C brands aiming to strengthen post-purchase engagement by reducing support tickets, improving customer satisfaction, and offering a more modern returns experience.

-Narvar uses a custom-pricing model based on shipment volume, communication channels (SMS, WhatsApp, email), and the number of activated returns-management features.
+Custom pricing based on shipment volume, communication channels (SMS, WhatsApp, email), and the number of activated returns-management features.tures.

 10. Spoke Dispatch